quantifyearth/LIFE/method.md

                                              --output /data/habitat_maps/restore/
 ```

-The definition of the arable layer from [Eyres et al](https://www.cambridge.org/engage/coe/article-details/65801ab4e9ebbb4db92dad33) is:
+The definition of the arable layer from Section 5 of [Eyres et al](https://www.cambridge.org/engage/coe/article-details/65801ab4e9ebbb4db92dad33) is:

 | In the conversion scenario all habitats currently mapped as natural or pasture were converted to arable land.